dodona-edu/dodona-edu.github.io/en/references/judges/README.md

 **Created by:** [Team dodona](mailto:dodona@ugent.be)

 ## JUnit (Deprecated)
-The JUnit judge is a judge for java8 exercises.
+The JUnit judge is a judge for Java 8 exercises.
 It is deprecated and should only be used for legacy exercises.
 If you want to create your own Java exercises, we recommend you to use the [Java judge](#java) instead.\
 **Programing languages:** Java\